Bianca Belair: Raw Women's Champion (2022–2023)

-Triple Crown Champion (2024–present)
+Triple Crown Champion and hiatus (2024–present)

 In January 2024 at Royal Rumble, Belair entered the Royal Rumble match at number 10, eliminating TNA Knockouts World Champion Jordynne Grace in the process, before being eliminated by the winner, Bayley.
 She then took part in the women's Elimination Chamber match at the titular event, but was eliminated by Liv Morgan.
 At WrestleMania XL, the team of Belair, Jade Cargill, and Naomi defeated Damage CTRL.

 In May 2024 at Backlash, Belair and Cargill defeated Damage CTRL's The Kabuki Warriors (Asuka and Sane) to win the WWE Women's Tag Team Championship.
 With this win, Belair became the ninth WWE Women's Triple Crown Champion.
 Belair then participated in the 2024 Queen of the Ring tournament, defeating Candice LeRae in the first round, and Tiffany Stratton in the quarterfinals. but lost to Nia Jax in the semifinals.
 At King and Queen of the Ring, Belair and Cargill defended their titles against Candice LeRae and Indi Hartwell.
 At Clash at the Castle, Cargill and Belair lost the titles to The Unholy Union (Alba Fyre and Isla Dawn) in a triple threat match, but regained the titles at Bash in Berlin.
 They then retained at Crown Jewel.
 At Survivor Series WarGames, Belair was a member of team Rhea Ripley which defeated team Liv Morgan in a WarGames match.
 After Cargill suffered an injury (kayfabe), Naomi volunteered to be Belair's new tag team partner.
 On the February 24 episode of Raw, Belair and Naomi lost the titles to The Judgment Day (Liv Morgan and Raquel Rodriguez) after interference from "Dirty" Dominik Mysterio, ending their reign at 73 days and Belair's individual reign at 177 days.
 Five days later at Elimination Chamber, Belair won the namesake match by last eliminating Morgan, becoming the first woman to win the Elimination Chamber match more than once and earning a Women's World Championship match at WrestleMania 41.
 At Night 2 of WrestleMania, Belair faced Iyo Sky for the Women's World Championship in a triple threat match also involving Rhea Ripley, which she lost after being pinned by Sky, thus ending her undefeated WrestleMania streak.
 Dave Meltzer of the Wrestling Observer Newsletter rated the match five stars, making it the first women's match in WWE history to achieve such a rating.
 On the April 25 episode of SmackDown, Belair revealed after the match at WrestleMania 41 that she had suffered broken fingers on her left hand and would be taking time off to heal.
-She returned from injury at Evolution, as the guest referee of the match between Cargill and Naomi.
+She appeared at Evolution, as the guest referee of the match between Cargill and Naomi.
+At WrestleMania 42 on April 18, 2026, Belair made another appearance to announce her pregnancy.